 - Prescriptions in their original package: It’s always recommended to keep your prescriptions on your carry-on, no matter where you’re traveling to.

-- GoPro.
+- Gora.
 If you are cruising, you are going to be doing a LOT of beach activities.
 If you haven’t already invested in a GoPro, now is time.
 Cruise lines charge a fortune for photos that they take for you, and it’s best not to take other camera equipment with you on your excursions if it’s not water-proof.

 Toiletries You Should Be Packing For Your Cruise: